tprasadtp/ubuntu-post-install/docs/clioptions.md

       it simulate option is used.
      - APT package upgrades and apt repository metadata updates cannot be simulated.
 Only a list of packages upgrade-able will be listed in the log file in case of upgrades.

+## Skip Version Checks
+!!! snippet "Usage"
+    ```
+    ./after-effects --no-version-check
+    ```
+Script will warn you and exit if you are not running latest version of the script.
+You can skip that by using the above option.

 ## Fix for latest Ubuntu releases